contactandyc/another-c-library/7_allocator.md

 git checkout .
 ```

 The lines indicating memory loss are no longer printed.
-In this example, _STLA_DEBUG_MEMORY_ was defined as NULL in the Makefile using following line.
+In this example, _STLA_DEBUG_MEMORY_ was defined as NULL in the Makefile using the following line.
 ```Makefile
 FLAGS += -D_STLA_DEBUG_MEMORY_=NULL
 ```